adambard/learnxinyminutes-docs/javascript.html.markdown

 // and an even-shorter-hand for adding or subtracting 1 someVar++; // now someVar is 101 someVar--; // back to 100

+// There are two types of strings; "normal" strings and template strings. var myString = "world"; // "normal" string var templateString = `Hello, ${myString}!`; // Hello, world!

+// Template strings can contain line breaks and/or other variables, unlike
+// standard strings.
+templateString = `Hello,
+${myString}!`; // this is valid

+// Template strings can only be used in ES6 environments, but you can achieve
+// the same effects with a standard string. standardString = "Hello, " + myString + "!"; // Hello, world!

 // Arrays are ordered lists of values, of any type. var myArray = ["Hello", 45, true];